 Choose Your Monthly Benefit

 You have a choice of monthly benefit options, from $260 to $7,540 (in $130 units).
 However, members age 65-69 may not request a monthly benefit option of more than $3,250.
-The option you choose, together with any other disability income insurance you may have, cannot exceed 60% of your AVERAGE MONTHLY INCOME.
-Also, if you have been self-employed for less than one year, your monthly benefit option is limited to $1,040.
+The option you choose, together with any other disability income insurance you may have or for which you are applying, cannot exceed 60% of your AVERAGE MONTHLY INCOME.
 Depending on your state of residence, you may be eligible to receive disability benefits under a state plan.
 You should check to see if your state offers this type of benefit.

 NOTE: On the November 1st anniversary date on or immediately after reaching age 65, coverage of more than $3,250 reduces to $3,250.
 On the November 1st anniversary date on or immediately after reaching age 70, coverage of more than $1,560 reduces to $1,560.